gawel/pyquery/README.rst

 javascript code.
 I just liked the jquery API and I missed it in python so I told myself "Hey let's make jquery in python".
 This is the result.

-The `project`_ is being actively developped on a git repository on Github.
+The `project`_ is being actively developed on a git repository on Github.
 I have the policy of giving push access to anyone who wants it and then to review what he does.
 So if you want to contribute just email me.